Last Updated on January 17, 2024 by Kari

 Is Mindvalley Worth It?

 Totally, if you are looking for personal growth relating to the content they provide.
-I realize this Mindvalley review shows it’s not all roses and lollipops, but there are so many great teachers and ideas to be found at Mindvalley that it really is worth it.
+There are so many great teachers and ideas to be found at Mindvalley that it really is worth it.

 If you are a social person, it’s a great place to meet like-minded people.

-There are things that might irk you, but in the end, Mindvalley is a lot like HayHouse – it offers content that can help you grow in mind, body, and soul.
+There are things that might irk you (have I mentioned that Vishen irks me?), but in the end, Mindvalley is a lot like HayHouse or Humanity Stream or Gaia – it offers content that can help you grow in mind, body, and soul.

 That said, HayHouse needs to get a membership platform like Mindvalley where you can take their courses and consume their content as a part of the membership.
 (Update: HayHouse does have a membership for audiobooks that I’m a part of now!
 Totally recommend.
 Now if they could just get a membership for their courses!)